andrew/ultimate-awesome/README.md

 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.
 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
+- [awesome-sre-cheatsheets](https://github.com/michaelkkehoe/awesome-sre-cheatsheets) - A curated list of cheatsheets for SRE.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
 - [awesome-rescript](https://github.com/rescript-lang/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-halo2](https://github.com/adria0/awesome-halo2) - List of halo2-related resources.
 - [awesome-snn](https://github.com/coderonion/awesome-snn) - 🔥🔥🔥A collection of some awesome public SNN(Spiking Neural Network) projects.
 - [AwesomeLLM4APR](https://github.com/iSEngLab/AwesomeLLM4APR) - A Systematic Literature Review on Large Language Models for Automated Program Repair.
-- [awesome-sre-cheatsheets](https://github.com/michaelkkehoe/awesome-sre-cheatsheets) - A curated list of cheatsheets for SRE.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
 - [awesome-3d-tiles](https://github.com/pka/awesome-3d-tiles) - Awesome 3D Tiles.
 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
-- [awesome-adhd](https://github.com/mrseth01/awesome-adhd) - Awesome Resources for ADHD.
 - [Awesome-All-In-One-Image-Restoration](https://github.com/XLearning-SCU/Awesome-All-In-One-Image-Restoration) - This is a summary of research on All-In-One Image/Video Restoration.
 There may be omissions.
 If anything is missing please get in touch with us.
 Our emails: liboyun.gm@gmail.com; gouyuanbiao@gmail.com; haiyuzhao.gm@gmail.com; wangwenxin.gm@gmail.com.
 - [awesome-adapter-resources](https://github.com/calpt/awesome-adapter-resources) - Collection of Tools and Papers related to Adapters / Parameter-Efficient Transfer Learning/ Fine-Tuning.
 - [awesome-osticket](https://github.com/clonemeagain/awesome-osticket) - A curated list of awesome osTicket resources, plugins, tutorials and other nice things.